eliamue/foundations-prep-april-2021/04-from-hobbyist-to-professional-js-and-testing/exercises/LAB-04a-refactor-calculator.md

 Refactored and imported math functions | 3
 Tested math functions | 3
-Refactored and imported click handler functions | 2 Use a dropdown to select which operation to exectue on click | +1
+Refactored and imported click handler functions | 2
+STRETCH: Use a dropdown to select which operation to exectue on click | +1